Back

 Quantum Computing:

-• Qiskit: Runtime primitives (Sampler/Estimator), transpiler optimization passes, VQE/QAOA implementations, Qiskit Metal hardware design, error mitigation techniques.
+• Qiskit: Runtime primitives, transpiler optimization, VQE/QAOA, Qiskit Metal hardware design, error mitigation — 15 reference files, the deepest skill.

 Physics & Scientific Computing:

-• RDKit: Molecular I/O (SMILES, SDF), descriptors and fingerprints, substructure search with SMARTS, 3D conformer generation, stereochemistry handling, Murcko scaffold analysis.
+• RDKit: Molecular I/O, fingerprints, substructure search, 3D conformers, scaffold analysis.

 Computational Biology: